richarvey/aws-docker-toolkit/README.md

 I've finally made a unified version which is super slim and from version ```2.2.10``` it's a mere 97.6Mb and is based upon alpine Linux (yes all the musl libc and OpenSSL issues are taken care of) add to this it is available on both x86_64 and arm64.

-_Note:_ The 2.3.0 version is currently 113MB, I'll see what i can do to get this sub 100MB asap.

 Tags and releases are in line with the AWS CLI version, so you can use that to pull a specific release if needed for example: ```2.2.6```
 ### Why does this version exist?